VariantSync/patching-with-matching-eval/README.md

 - [ ] INSTALL.md
 - [ ] STATUS.md
 - [ ] Integrate result analysis in Docker
+- [ ] Unpacking of dataset by Docker

 # Decades of GNU Patch and Git Cherry-Pick: Can We Do Better?